scherroman/AniWalls/README.md

 AniWalls
 ========

-A webpage with pretty wallpapers
+A webpage with some neat wallpapers